Nia White Belt Training

 Upon graduation, you are eligible to become a livelihood member.
 As a livelihood member, you obtain a teaching license (whether you decide to use it or not) and have exclusive access to an in-depth continuing education program, an online forum, and special benefits and privileges.
 You may enroll in the Green Belt Training - which is dedicated to the craft of teaching - at any time after completing your White Belt Training.
 You may also enroll in the next level of training, Blue Belt Training.

 I have been dancing for as long as I have been upright.
 I hold a Nia Black Belt and the MFA in Creative Writing and I have taught Nia since 2001.
 Finding Nia was the key to reclaiming the Joy of living in my body.
 As a dancer and a writer, I find my purpose in self-expression and in helping others find the tools to express themselves, so that we may all expand into our wholeness.
 I teach Nia, yoga and writing with an emphasis on heralding a movement-lifestyle within academic communities.
 My current schedule includes teaching Nia for Lesley University and MIT.

-Laurie’s specialty is the profound self-healing, integrative and somatic education program called the Nia 5 Stages, created by Nia founder Debbie Rosas.
+Laurie’s is involved with the profound self-healing practice and body education program called the Nia 5 Stages, created by Nia founder Debbie Rosas.
 She has used this development practice to self-heal, strengthen and re-align her spine daily.
-Laurie has knowledge from the inside out - having supported and worked with Debbie in the development - of the Nia 5 Stages since its inception in 2007, creating its structure for resources, teacher-training and post-training program.
+Laurie has knowledge from the inside out - having supported and worked with Debbie in the development since its inception in 2007, creating its structure for resources, teacher-training and post-training programs.

 Notes About this Training